tr1sm0s1n/aureum-dao/README.md

 - **Secure**: Built on the Concordium blockchain, which provides strong privacy features and regulatory compliance.
 - **Automated Processes**: Smart contract automate the collection and distribution of funds.

+> **Note:** Anyone can propose a charity in the application, but voting power is granted to those who deposit amount into the smart contract.

 ## Getting Started

 ### Docker Setup